 The Gathering Place in San Antonio

-The Gathering Place opened in August 2020 serving students in grades K–2, with plans to expand each year until they are serving grades K–12.
+The Gathering Place currently serves students in grades K–3, with plans to add 4th grade in 2022–23.
+They will continue to expand each year until they are serving grades K–12.

 Download the free San Antonio Charter Schools app for an interactive map that includes The Gathering Place and many more.
 You can also find campus information about TGP (and many other schools of choice) in our Guide to Charter Schools in San Antonio.